 ANNUAL STATEMENT INSTRUCTIONS & BLANKS – LIFE/FRATERNAL

-VARIABLE ANNUITIES SUPPLEMENT
+VM-21 SUPPLEMENT

-PARTS 1 AND 2
+PARTS 1, 2, and 3

 This supplement is to be filed on or before April 1.

-Complete this supplement for contracts and certificates subject to VM‐21 or AG 43.
-A separate chart shall be prepared for individual contracts and for group contracts with individual certificates.
+Complete this supplement for contracts and certificates subject to Section VM‐21 of the Valuation Manual (VM-21) or AG 43.
+Part 1 and Part 2 provide information on the benefit base, account value, and reserve by type of guaranteed benefit.
+Part 1 shall be prepared for individual contracts and Part 2 for group contracts with individual certificates.
+Part 3A and Part 3B of this Supplement provides information on the reserves required to be calculated by VM-21 or AG 43.
+Part 3A and Part 3B are intended to aid regulators in the analysis of reserves broken down into various benefit categories for both the prior and current year.

-PARTS 1 AND 2
+VM-21 SUPPLEMENT - PARTS 1 AND 2